sourisooo/Phazer---Dungeon-Fantasy-Quest/README.txt

 Dynamic messages of what was happen recently.
 Style can be change in battle.
 Many way to play the game, many choices of buff reward after each battle.
+Displayed inventory and menu for equipping weapon, examing stats or changing style.

 How does the calculation are performed for the standard style Each turn character can make a critical strike or strike normaly(1), have an extra acttack(2), evade an attack(3), make a perfect strike(4).
 So 4 actions can be performed each turn.